Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-A proven ability to work as an organisation and possess strong communication skills.
+Experienced in working as part of the team environment and has strong communication skills.

 Education: